 If, even after all that has been explained, you decide to use one of these visors, we insist: you must wash your hands before taking it off so as not to contaminate the mask or the face.

 Using the visor can be a complement to protect us from the spread of the virus, but it is not the best tool and, above all, it should not be the only one.

 Health experts say the evidence is clear that masks can help prevent the spread of COVID-19, but only if people wear them at least 2 meters away from other people.

 Although a face shield can protect against the droplets and sprays of infection, it may not be effective against the whole-body spray of the virus, such as a drop of blood.

-Six feet might be fine for people who are asymptomatic when talking outdoors, Bourouiba says, as long as they wear a mask.
+2 meters might be fine for people who are asymptomatic when talking outdoors, Bourouiba says, as long as they wear a mask.
 The study is designed to determine whether face masks are capable of providing protection against sneezing, coughing, and airborne droplets when people are close to each other during face-to-face interaction.
-They found that face masks are not always enough to protect people from COVID, even in a community with large numbers of people in close proximity.
+They found that face masks are not always enough to protect people from COVID.